 \subsection{Outline}

-The paper is organizes as follows: In Section \ref{se:main} we present the core results of our research: strong existence of SBM, the excursion decomposition of paths, and many lemmas on the stationary distribution.
+The paper is organized as follows: In Section \ref{se:main} we present the core results of our research: strong existence of \sbm, the excursion decomposition of paths, and many lemmas on the stationary distribution.
 We leave out two key (and harder) proofs for Section \ref{se:proofs}.